toolleeo/cli-apps/README.md

 * [GNU Recutils](https://www.gnu.org/software/recutils/manual/) - Set of tools and libraries to access human-editable, text-based databases called recfiles.
 * [gnuplot](https://www.explainshell.com/explain/1/gnuplot) - Generate two and three dimensional plots of data.
 * [Graphtage](https://github.com/trailofbits/graphtage) - Graphtage is a commandline utility and underlying library for semantically comparing and merging tree-like structures, such as JSON, XML, HTML, YAML, plist, and CSS files.
-* [Graphtage](https://github.com/trailofbits/graphtage) - Semantic diff utility and library for tree-like files such as JSON, JSON5, XML, HTML, YAML, and CSV.
 * [jq](https://stedolan.github.io/jq/) - (JSON Query?) is sed-like processor for JSON data; can be used to process JSON files and data streams and perform operations such as those allowed by `cat`, `sed`, `grep` and `awk` on regular text files.
 * [jtc](https://github.com/ldn-softdev/jtc) - JSON manipulation and transformation.
 * [osmf](https://github.com/codesoap/osmf) - OpenStreetMap find - A simple command line tool to explore OSM data.